 - Integrations with Shopify, WooCommerce, Business Central, Zendesk, and more.

-Why it stands out: Most NCR tools require quality teams to manually enter defect data from inspections.
-Claimlane captures defect data automatically from customer interactions, then routes it to suppliers with structured evidence and deadlines.
-For brands where product quality issues surface through returns rather than factory inspections, this is a fundamental advantage.
+Why it stands out: Most NCR tools need quality teams to enter defect data manually from inspections.
+Claimlane captures defect data automatically from customer interactions.
+It then routes it to suppliers with structured evidence and deadlines.
+For brands where quality issues show up through returns rather than factory inspections, that is a core advantage.

 Pricing: Custom pricing based on claim volume.